Timelike transitions in an atom by a mirror in light cone and Kruskal-Szekeres regions: a status of quantum equivalence: Observations Discussion

 Next, we noticed the similarity between the light cone coordinate transformations from the Minkowski and the Kruskal coordinate transformations from Schwarzschild coordinates.
 We investigated the characteristics of atomic transitions in the presence of a mirror inside a $(1+1)$ dimensional Schwarzschild black hole to compare the findings with those of the light cone scenarios.
-We chose the atom trajectories to mimic the ones from the light cone scenario.
-For instance, in one scenario the mirror is at fixed KS coordinate $X_{0}$, which resembles a static mirror in a Minkowski background.
-In another scenario, the atom is fixed at $X_{0}$, i.e., it is analogous to a static atom in the Minkowski background.
-The observations are done with respect to Schwarzschild and Kruskal times, respectively.
-The transition probabilities in these scenarios, see Eqs. \eqref{eq:TP-Sch-MatX0-5} and \eqref{eq:TP-Sch-AatX0-3}, have similarities as well as dissimilarity when compared with those of the light cone scenario.
-We also observed that these two transition probabilities corresponding to the Schwarzschild case are not the same in the limit of $\omega\to \nu$.
+In one scenario, the mirror is at a fixed KS coordinate $X_{0}$, and in the other scenario, the atom is fixed at $X_{0}$.
+Our observations are as follows. \begin{itemize} \item We observed that the two transition probabilities corresponding to two different scenarios in Schwarzschild are not the same in the limit of $\omega\to \nu$.
 This is in contrast to the $(1+1)$ dimensional light cone scenario.
 Therefore, we end up concluding that even though the exterior of a black hole can mimic an accelerated observer at the quantum level \cite{Svidzinsky:2018jkp} in $(1+1)$ dimensions, the same is not true for the interior.

-Here we have seen that the EDRs corresponding to different scenarios are the same but only in the near horizon regime and when $\omega=\nu$ and $\chi^{f} = 2X_{0} \kappa_{H}$.
+\item We observed that the EDRs corresponding to different scenarios are the same for $\omega=\nu$ but only in the near-horizon regime and when $\chi^{f} = 2X_{0} \kappa_{H}$.
 A notable difference compared to the light cone case is that the EDRs corresponding to the Schwarzschild case are not described by purely Boltzmann distributions, see expressions \eqref{eqn:EDR-Sch-MatX0} and \eqref{eqn:EDR-Sch-AatX0}.
+Therefore, from the perspective of EDRs, the equivalence at the quantum level is satisfied between analogous scenarios in a certain background.
+However, the same is not true between different backgrounds, i.e., between the light cone and black hole scenarios.